LoLyeah/dump/README.md

 ### bato.to

 Similar to Mangadex except its not.
 Everyone is free to upload so quality varies greatly.
 Have an awful UI and owned by MangaPark.
 Obviously it's not the original Batoto we once know.
 They also allow reupload from official translation, so there's that.
 Have many languages too like Mangadex.
+Not recommended but you could use it if you want.

 ### Literally any aggregate site